 Camrose was recently listed in a recent Huffington Post, Travel article as the Alberta destination for Top Small Towns In Canada.
 Camrose was also in the running to be named Cultureville 2011 by CBC.
 Unfortunately, Camrose was inched out by Peace River, another fine, small Alberta city, located in the northwest Peace Country.

-Camrose has also been in the national and international news, when a herd of locally ranched bison, escaped and came into the city.
+Camrose has many deer, within it’s boundaries and has also been in the national and international news, when a herd of locally ranched bison, escaped and came into the city.
 Some were seen charging down the local golf course!

-Camrose, as with many towns and small cities, in Alberta,took advantage of the Alberta Main Street Program and have restored many of the building in the historical downtown.
-The most outstanding, of these restorations has been the 100 year old Bailey Theatre (5041 50 St).
+Camrose like many towns and small cities, in Alberta, took advantage of the Alberta Main Street Program and have restored many of the building in the historical downtown.
+The most outstanding, of these restorations is the 100 year old Bailey Theatre (5041 50 St).
 The Bailey’s restoration has provided a cultural meeting place, for residents of Camrose and visitors!

 As described on their Facebook Page: